Program Director - Professor Lisa Russ Spaar, firstname.lastname@example.org

 Committed to the conviction that close reading and creative writing are inextricably and essentially linked, the program requires its students to complete:

 As well as 30 hours of upper-level course work in English, including:

 A prosody or other poetic forms class, when offered, is also recommended.

-*The Poetry Writing Seminars (Poetry Program Poetics): These ENPW 4820 seminars are readings courses for poets, designed to foster intimate experiences of texts, creative work, reciprocal conversation about and discovery of mutual interests, enlargement of students understanding of language and its capacities, and collegial community among students in the poetry writing program.
-Topics, which are often interdisciplinary and cross-genre in nature, might include The Poetic Sequence in Contemporary American Poetry, Ecstatic Poetry, Dramatic Monologue: The Mask in Verse, Negative Capability and its Heirs, Terrorizing and Creating Reality: Language & the Surrealist Poets, Order and Disorder: The Lyric Impulse, Brilliant Corners: Jazz & Poetry, Poetry and the World,"Poetic Form," or Poets Prose.
+*The Poetry Writing Seminars (Poetry Program Poetics): These ENPW 4820 seminars are readings courses for poets, designed to foster intimate experiences of texts, creative work, reciprocal conversation about and discovery of mutual interests, enlargement of students’ understanding of language and its capacities, and collegial community among students in the poetry writing program.
+Topics might include “The Poetic Sequence in Contemporary American Poetry,” "Ecstatic Poetry,” "Dramatic Monologue: The Mask in Verse,” "Negative Capability and its Heirs," "Terrorizing and Creating Reality: Language & the Surrealist Poets," "Order and Disorder: The Lyric Impulse," "Brilliant Corners: Jazz & Poetry," "Poetry and the World," or "Poets’ Prose."
 Or these seminars might focus on a particular poet or poets.
 These seminars are offered to APPW students each semester; the APPW student is required to take two while matriculating in the Program, and may take more than two if he or she wishes.

-For Further Information: Contact Program Director Lisa Russ Spaar in Bryan Hall 403, or by phone at 434-924-6625, or by e-mail at LRS9E@virginia.edu.
+For Further Information: Contact Program Director Lisa Russ Spaar in Bryan Hall 407, or by phone at 434-924-6625, or by e-mail at LRS9E@virginia.edu.
 Application forms may also be found in Bryan 236.